golang/go/go/analysis/doc/suggested_fixes.md

 ### Performing transformations directly on the AST

-Even though it may be more convienient for authors of refactorings to perform transformations directly on the AST, allowing mutations on the AST would mean that a copy of the AST would need to be made every time a transformation was produced, to avoid
+Even though it may be more convenient for authors of refactorings to perform transformations directly on the AST, allowing mutations on the AST would mean that a copy of the AST would need to be made every time a transformation was produced, to avoid